gSchool/DNA-release-3/02-Phase-A/02_tactical_view.md

 ### !end-challenge

-### Software Practitioners Summary
+#### Software Practitioners Summary
 You may see a lot of variation on how product (application) and infrastructure teams are built, and as technology changes, common roles may also change.
 We hope this list helps to serve as a starting point.

 What your specific teams will look like depends on the unique requirements of your organization, and will vary depending on decisions your organization makes, such as:
 * Will you use an existing commercial platform, Government platform, or build something internally?
 Or, will you use a combination of the three?
-* Will you use Government-led development, or contractor-led development? **Note**: Don’t worry, we will explain more in the next lesson if you are unfamiliar with the difference!
+* Will you use Government-led development, or contractor-led development? _Note: We will explain more throughout this module._
 * Will your data scientists be best suited at the infrastructure level, or will they be embedded within specific product teams?
 This is also a preview question for things to be considering when incorporating AI.
 * Do you require full-time designers for each product team, or can teams share resources?

 These questions are a sampling of the topics that you should consider when structuring your team.

-## Acquisition Team
+### Acquisition Team
-Now let’s get back to the team you are all most familiar with, the acquisition team.
+Now let’s discuss the acquisition team.
 These are the roles that, at a minimum, must be filled:
 |Title|Role|
 |---|---|
 |Contracting Officer|Contracting Officers are required to award and administer contracts.
 They are authorized to bind the Government contractually, direct contractor action, and designate & authorize CORs.|